 You might be surprised to learn that you can treat your dog’s ADHD with Ritalin.
 While Ritalin is typically used for humans, your vet can prescribe this drug if they diagnosed your dog with ADHD.
 However, don’t reach for the bottle of Ritalin that you have in your pantry.
 Your vet needs to prescribe the drug so they can give your dog the right dosage.
 Otherwise, your dog might suffer from side effects.

 D-amphetamine is another drug that your vet might prescribe for your dog.
 This drug is less common, but it might help your dog if they don’t respond to Ritalin.
-Other options could include natural treatments like essential oils and St. John’s wort.
+Other options could include natural treatments like essential oils, CBD oil for dogs, and St. John’s wort.
 Just make sure you talk to your vet before you start any treatments even if they seem to be “natural.”

 Medication could help your dog calm down and focus, but you’ll need extra training to teach your dog new habits.
 In some cases, you can take a traditional training method and adjust it for your dog.
 For example, if you’re trying to teach your dog to sit, you might need to go at a much slower pace and break it down into smaller steps.
 This might sound counterintuitive, but your dog needs a lot of practice to get into the habit of focusing on the task at hand.